 INDICATOR-COMPROMISE Possible Samba internal DNS forged response

 This event is generated when an attacker attempts to trigger a denial of service in a Samba internal DNS resolver.
+Impact: Detection of a Denial of Service Attack Details: Rule checks for an attempt to trigger a denial of service in a Samba DNS resolver.
+Ease of Attack:

 No public information